jclo/picodb/_dist/README.md

 [![License][license-image]](LICENSE.md)

 PicoDB is an in-memory database that stores JSON like documents.
-It runs both on Node.js and in the browser.
+It runs both on Node.js and in the ES6 compliant browsers.

-PicoDB manages the documents that are similar to a MongoDB's collection.
+PicoDB manages the documents as MongoDB for a collection.
 It provides a flexible API (MongoDB like) to insert, update, delete and find documents.

-PicoDB is useful when you have a small set of documents to store and you don't want to setup a database server.
+PicoDB is useful when you want to manage documents directly inside your Web App.

+Nota:
+From PicoDB 1.x IE browsers aren't supported.
+PicoDB 0.12 is the latest version that is IE compliant.

 ## Quick Startup